Martin Laursen: Youth career and Silkeborg

-Born in Fårvang near Silkeborg, Laursen started playing football with local amateur club Horn/Fårvang IF.
-He started his senior career with nearby top-flight club Silkeborg IF in the Danish Superliga championship.
+Born in Fårvang near Silkeborg, Laursen started playing football with local amateur club Horn/Fårvang.
+He started his senior career with nearby top-flight club Silkeborg in the Danish Superliga championship.
 Laursen made his Silkeborg debut in October 1995, under Silkeborg manager Preben Elkjær.
 Laursen helped steer Silkeborg to second place in the 1997–98 Superliga season, under new Silkeborg manager Sepp Piontek, as he played 22 games and scored one goal during that season.
 Laursen played 35 games and scored one goal for Silkeborg in the Superliga from his debut until his last game in June 1998.

 Verona

 After three seasons at Silkeborg, Laursen moved to Italy in August 1998, to play for Hellas Verona in the second-tier Serie B league.
 The contact with Verona was mediated by former Verona player and Silkeborg manager Preben Elkjær.
 Laursen was plagued by a knee injury for the majority of his first season at Verona, where the club won promotion to the top-flight Serie A championship.
 Laursen established himself in the Verona starting lineup during his second season in Italy.
 He became known as Lionheart Laursen among the Verona fans, describing his courage and great ability to time his headers.

-Seeking a high-profile move, Parma AC made a successful bid of 9,000 million Italian lire (€4,648,112) to sign half of the registration rights of Laursen in June 2000, in a deal including Parma-owned player Anthony Šerić remaining at Verona on loan.
+Seeking a high-profile move, Parma made a successful bid of 9,000 million Italian lire (€4,648,112) to sign half of the registration rights of Laursen in June 2000, in a deal including Parma-owned player Anthony Šerić remaining at Verona on loan.
 Laursen played a further season with Verona.
 After the 2000–01 Serie A season, Laursen moved to join Parma who acquired the remaining 50% of his registration rights for another 9,000 million Italian lire (€4,648,112), while Šerić in turn made a co-ownership deal with Verona in June 2001, for 2,500 million lire (€1,291,142).
 Following only three weeks of training at the club, Parma loaned Laursen out before he would play any games for the club.